-5 Reasons You Must Visit Wales for a Staycation
+7 Reasons You Must Visit Wales for a Holiday

 Wales can be quaint and pastoral, whilst at the same time taking your breath away with its hard beauty.
-A place for picnics by the river and intense expeditions.
-A place for rich stories, and rich food.
-Wales should already be at the top of your staycation list, but if you need some gentle reminding as to why you should visit—here are five reasons to visit Wales any time of year.
+A place for picnics by the river and intense expeditions, a place for rich stories, and rich food.
+Wales should already be at the top of your staycation list, but if you need some gentle reminding as to why you should visit—here are seven reasons to visit Wales any time of year.

 Highest density of castles in the world

 From a few weathered stone walls in a field to grand monuments, and some that have been continuously inhabited for a thousand years.
 Wales does castles with abandon and has 600 of them.
-This means there’s more castles per square mile than anywhere in the world.
+This means there are more castles per square mile than anywhere in the world.

 A wealth of myths & legends

-Wales is steeped archaic stories and legendary claims to fame.
+Wales is steeped in archaic stories and legendary claims to fame.
 The most significant of which, is its association with King Arthur.
 Many still argue whether he existed, but the consensus is he was a Romano-British warrior chief, who fought viciously against Saxon invaders in the 5th Century.
-This heroism lead to stories, which lead to his popularity skyrocketing and so followed King Arthur with his Knights of the round table.
+This heroism led to stories, which led to his popularity skyrocketing and so followed King Arthur with his Knights of the Round Table.

 A Staycation in Mid Wales

-At the Lake Country House we’re lucky to be in the heart of Wales, close to the Brecon Beacons National Park, where the Black Mountains rise.
-We’re also in reachable distance of Snowdonia National Park.
-Come and find calm in the serene welsh valleys, with blissful spa treatments, and pretty walks.
+At the Lake Country House, we’re lucky to be a hotel and spa in the heart of Wales, close to the Brecon Beacons National Park, where the Black Mountains rise.
+We’re also within reachable distance of Snowdonia National Park.
+Come and find calm in the serene Welsh valleys, with blissful spa treatments, and pretty walks.
 Indulge too, with award-winning cuisine and four-star luxury.
 Check out our special offers page for more.